priv8-app/cloud9/README.md

-# 🚀 Cloud9 Installation Script By Priv8 Tools 🌟
+# 🚀 Easy Cloud9 Installation Script By Priv8 Tools 🌟

 Welcome to the **Cloud9 Installation Script**!
 This script simplifies the setup of a Cloud9 IDE server on your system using Docker.
 With just a few steps, you'll have your Cloud9 IDE up and running with a sleek Jet Theme. 🖥️